The indirect object

 Plaats (Position)Voorbeeld (Example)

-Met voorzetsel (With preposition)Aan het einde van de zin (At the end of the sentence)De receptionist geeft de sleutel aan de gast.
+Met voorzetsel (With a preposition)Aan het einde van de zin (At the end of the sentence)De receptionist geeft de sleutel aan de gast.
 (The receptionist gives the key to the guest.)

 Exceptions!